LucidIndian/re-former/README.md

 This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it at https://www.theodinproject.com/lessons/ruby-on-rails-forms.

-* Ruby version

-> v3.0
+* Ruby version: > v3.0

-* System dependencies
+* System dependencies: TBD

-TBD

-* Configuration

-TBD
+* Configuration: TBD

-* Database creation
+* Database creation: TBD

-TBD

-* Database initialization
+* Database initialization: TBD

-TBD

-* How to run the test suite

-Likely no tests will be written in this app.
+* How to run the test suite: Likely no tests will be written in this app.

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.): TBD

-TBD

-* Deployment instructions
+* Deployment instructions: TBD

-TBD